clayne/hacktical-c/error/README.md

   _hc_catch(hc_unique(env), hc_unique(flag), h)
 ```

-We use a static thread-local `struct hc_vector` to store handlers.
+A static thread-local `struct hc_vector` stores currently active handlers.
 Note that the only way to deinitialize it is by manually calling `hc_errors_deinit()` at the end of every thread.

 ```C
 static struct hc_vector *handlers() {